 Pembrolizumab is an immunotherapy that interacts with the immune system to help combat cancer.
 It is not chemotherapy or radiation therapy.

-Nervousness, sleep problems (either too much or too little), restlessness, exhaustion, dry mouth, nausea, headache, sweating, diarrhea, and sexual problems are all common side effects of Paxil.
+Common side effects of Paxil include nervousness, sleep problems (either too much or too little), restlessness, exhaustion, dry mouth, nausea, headache, sweating, diarrhea, and sexual problems.
 These side effects usually disappear within a few weeks of taking the drug.

-Immunotherapy is an effective systemic cure for cancer, like melanoma, since it stimulates the body's cancer-fighting immune system.
+Immunotherapy is an effective systemic treatment for cancer, like melanoma, as it stimulates the body's cancer-fighting immune system.
 Drugs that pass across the bloodstream to all areas of the body are known as systemic therapies.

-Pembrolizumab is used for the treatment of small-cell lung cancer which has spread to other parts of the body or worsened during or after it was treated with platinum-containing chemotherapy medications.
+Pembrolizumab is used for the treatment of small-cell lung cancer that has spread to other parts of the body or worsened during or after treatment with platinum-containing chemotherapy medications.